danpeirce/xpress-pic18f46k42/README.pandoc.md

 when the robot is connected to a computer each sample read from the array will be sifted two places to the left so the magnitude will be restored to the original value (less the lost resolution).

+The **position** variable has a maximum value of 4000. **When stored the resolution is reduced using a right shift of 4 places so the value can be stored in a 8 bit variable**.

 ## Pololu 3Pi robot

 The robot is running the serial slave program from Pololu.
 This will allow the 3Pi robot to be